Tags - Prefix Information

-These are the 'Geographical Context' labels, used to record the very general environment the photo was taken in, and because its a fixed small list, serves as a very broad categorization system for quick filtering.
+These are the 'Geographical Context' labels, used to record the very general environment the photo was taken in, and because it's a fixed small list, serves as a very broad categorization system for quick filtering.

 This is fixed list of subjects, to convey what the 'primary' subject of the photo is.
 There are currently about 1000, subjects, but the list will be subject to review from time to time.
-Contributors should only pick from the provided list, unless a good reason to create a new subject.
+Contributors should only pick from the provided list, unless there is a good reason to create a new subject.

 A Provisional Subject Listing is available, which is designed to help consolidate the list.

 Only introduced April 2014, so very few images have an assigned subject.

 It seems that many are confused by the name "bucket", we are considering renaming to 'pool' as a less arcane term.